 However, do not expect that the official authentication fee is all that you would part with at the ministry, as you may have to grease some palms with tips in order to expedite the process.
 Otherwise, your document may take an eternity to be authenticated with the Apostille Stamp.

 The official time-frame for authenticating documents and making them ready for collection is 24 hours, but of cause it can take much longer or much shorter than that depending on how ‘nice’ you are to the officials at the Foreign Ministry’s Legal Services Division.
 If you want your documents treated and stamped expeditiously, then it is advisable to encourage the officials with the little you can afford to spare.
 If all goes accordingly, you should be able to collect your authenticated document with the Apostille seal by the next morning (Monday to Thursday) or within two days at most.

 However, depending on the nature of the document, there may be some additional layers of work required – which means a longer waiting time for you to collect it.
 This occasionally the case with certain types of certificates (such as marriage or divorce certificates, for instance) which may have to be sent to the issuing authority (e.g. courts or registries) for confirmation of genuineness prior to Apostille authentication by the Ministry of Foreign Affairs.
 This is not always the case though, as this aspect may be sidestepped depending on certain prerogative considerations.

 So there you have it; that is how the Apostille and document authentication process works in Nigeria.
-If you need assistance with this, feel free to contact me.
+If you need further clarification, feel free to drop your comments here.